debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-network/manage-as-routing-profile-device.md

 6. Click **Save**.

-    -\> The name of the newly associated AS routing profile appears in the Subscription area.
+    -\&gt; The name of the newly associated AS routing profile appears in the Subscription area.

 ## Removing an AS routing profile